 I am also a Red Hat Certified System Administrator.

-I worked with the Amazon Connect team — a cloud-based call center as a service product running on AWS.
-I worked on migrating to Safe Dynamic Config (SDC) as the backend service for Feature Access Control (FAC).
+- Worked with the Amazon Connect team — a cloud-based call center as a service product running on AWS

-I researched, proposed, and implemented various architectures, including VMWare vSphere, VMWare vSAN, Red Hat OpenShift, and bare Kubernetes.
+- Researched, evaluated, proposed, and implemented various architectures involving VMWare clustering, VMWare vSAN, Red Hat OpenShift, and Kubernetes

-Researched, implemented, and optimized the Markov Clustering Algorithm in C# to identify clusters in relational graphs of size 100,000+ nodes and 120,000+ edges within 10 minutes.
-The clustering was implemented in the Sentinel Visualizer product, and allowed it to handle much larger graphs.
+- Researched, implemented, and optimized the Markov Clustering Algorithm (MCL) to identify clusters in relational graphs of size 100,000+ nodes and 120,000+ edges in less than 10 minutes

-Also implemented secure, PCI-compliant payment integration on the web using Authorize.Net in ASP Classic backend and JQuery/AJAX frontend.
-It was a complete integration with the Authorize.Net payment gateway, including both one-time payments and long-term customer payment profiles.
+- Complete integration with the Authorize.Net payment gateway, including both one-time payments and long-term customer payment profiles

 A program to evolve arbitrary initial states through time for the one-dimensional Schrodinger Equation and Wave Equation in the absence of a potential field.
 Highly optimized to run in real time.
 No pre-rendering.
 Accurate to millions of timesteps before noticeable error propagation.
 Written in Processing (a fork of Java with a focus on real-time graphing), with a small shell script launcher.